Jermaine Burton

-Jermaine Demetrius Burton (born June 28, 2001) is an American football wide receiver for the Alabama Crimson Tide.
-He previously played for the Georgia Bulldogs.
+Jermaine Demetrius Burton (born June 28, 2001) is an American professional football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and Alabama before being selected by the Bengals in the 3rd round of the 2024 NFL draft.

-High school career
+Early life

 Burton attended Calabasas High School in Calabasas, California.
 Burton was selected to play in the 2020 Under Armour All-America Game.
 A four-star recruit, Burton committed to play college football at the University of Georgia.

 College career

-Georgia

 As a true freshman at Georgia in 2020, Burton played in 10 games having three touchdowns and 404 yards on 27 receptions.
 Burton recorded a career high two touchdowns and 197 yards in a 31–24 victory over Mississippi State.
 As a sophomore in 2021, Burton played in 12 games tallying five touchdowns, 497 yards, and 26 receptions.

-Alabama

-In January 2022, Burton announced he would be transferring to the University of Alabama to play for the Alabama Crimson Tide.
-At the conclusion of the 2022 game against Tennessee, Burton struck a female Tennessee fan in the head.
+In January 2022, Burton announced he was transferring to the University of Alabama to play for the Crimson Tide.
+At the conclusion of the 2022 game against Tennessee, Burton struck a female Tennessee fan in the head as Tennessee fans rushed the field.
+He declared for the 2024 NFL Draft after leading Alabama with 798 receiving yards and eight touchdowns.